Industrial Electrician Vs. Commercial Electrician: What’s The Difference?

 What Is A Commercial Electrician?

 Commercial electricians must obtain a degree from electrician trade schools, engage in an apprenticeship, and become licensed to accomplish their work.
-These professionals work in standard commercial settings, such as business offices, stores, restaurants, and other areas that are readily accessible to the public.
+An industrial electrician receives advanced training through an industrial electrician instituteThese professionals work in standard commercial settings, such as business offices, retail stores, restaurants, and other areas readily accessible to the public.

 The purpose and intent of this professional’s job are to ensure that the electrical components and systems of a commercial building are optimal and safe.

-Commercial electrician Job Requirements
+Commercial Electrician Job Requirements

 • diagnosing, installing, and repairing electrical components like lighting and power outlets for the workplace